โ

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.

-📜 Background & Meaning
+๐Ÿ“œ Background & Meaning

-Paul wrote this letter to the Christian community in Rome to explain the foundations of the faith.
-In chapter 8, he addresses the suffering and struggles believers face.
-This verse asserts that God's sovereignty extends over all circumstances — even the painful and confusing ones — and that He weaves them together into a redemptive purpose for those who follow Him.
-It is one of the most comforting promises in Scripture.
+Paul wrote to the Christian community in Rome to explain the foundations of faith.
+This verse asserts that God's sovereignty extends over all circumstances โ€” even painful ones โ€” and that He weaves them into a redemptive purpose for those who follow Him.
+It is one of the most comforting promises in all of Scripture.

 The Sermon on the Mount